prashantRmishra/System-design/FaceBook-live-comment/readme.md

 The above solution is good for low latency comment broadcasting but it does not scale very well.

 When we horizontally scale the Comment-Service many users will be connected to different Comment-Services and if the comment comes in and lands on service A and viewers/users who are watching that video are connected to service B or C. And now service A does not have sse connections of those users, service A will somehow have to communicate with service B and C to send to comments to those Users.

-You see this issue now ?
+You see the issue now ?
 **This issue is solved in the deep dive of scaling to support millions of live video streaming below**